Last week I briefly mentioned the events that followed Operation Frankton, promising to set them in the context of rural Charente.

 From Ruffec they were hidden in a van and driven to an isolated farmhouse at Mariaud near Saint-Coutant.
 We were taken there by our friends Jane and Mike, who live nearby.
 It would be very difficult to find otherwise.

 Another information board marks the spot.
-The key point about Saint-Coutant is that it was east of the demarkation line that separated Occupied France from so-called Free (i.e. Vichy) France.
+The crucial thing about Saint-Coutant is that it was east of the demarkation line that separated Occupied France from so-called Free (i.e. Vichy) France.
 For the first time they were beyond the area under direct German military control.
 They eventually found their way back to England via Lyons, Marseille, Perpignan, across the Pyrenees to Barcelona, Madrid and Gibraltar (reached on 1 April 1943).
 In other circumstances, a pleasant holiday itinerary!

 Because of its geographical position, Charente, normally as sleepy a French department as can be imagined, was far from being so during the Second World War.
 There are few people today who can remember life under the German Occupation, but some elderly inhabitants certainly do and clearly very bad things did happen.
 I regret that when we first bought our house 20 years ago I wasn’t able to ask more questions.
 But would they have wanted to talk to us about it?